 The euglycemic-hyperinsulinemic clamp was performed according to the method of de Fronzo et al. (23).
 A catheter for insulin and glucose infusion was inserted into an antecubital vein, and a second catheter for blood sampling was placed in a dorsal vein of the ipsilateral hand.
 The hand was kept in a warm box (60 C) to provide arterialization of venous blood.
 Priming plus continuous infusion of crystalline human insulin (Actrapid Human; Novo A/S, Bagsvaerd, Denmark), 40 mU/m2 body area/min, was given for 210 min.
 Euglycemia (the fasting blood glucose concentration) was maintained by a variable 20% glucose infusion.
 The infusion rate was determined by measuring arterialized plasma glucose every 5 min (glucose analyzer; Beckman Instruments, Fullerton, CA).
-Glucose consumption was calculated from the exogenous glucose infusion rates during the last 30 min of the clamp and corrected for kilogram of fat-free mass (mg·min-1·kg-1 fat-free mass).
-Glucose clampderived index of insulin sensitivity (SI{Clamp}) was defined as M/(G \times Δ I) corrected for body weight (24).
-M is the steady-state glucose infusion rate (milligram per minute), G is the steady-state blood glucose concentration (milligram per deciliter), and ΔI is the difference between basal and steady-state plasma insulin concentrations (microunits per milliliter).
+Glucose consumption was calculated from the exogenous glucose in fusion rates during the last 30 min of the clamp and corrected for kilogram of fat-free mass (mg·min $^{-1}\cdot$ kg $^{-1}$ fat-free mass).
+Glucose clamp-derived index of insulin sensitivity (SI{Clamp}) was defined as $M/(G\times \Delta I)$ corrected for body weight (24).
+M is the steady-state glucose infusion rate (milligram per minute), G is the steady-state blood glucose concentration of the classical state of the steady-state blood glucose concentration. tion (milligram per deciliter), and ΔI is the difference between basal and steady-state plasma insulin concentrations (microunits per milliliter).